A lovely blueberry yeast bread, filled with lots of blueberries and topped with a sweet, fritter-like glaze.

 - For the dough: In a large bowl with a spoon or the bowl of a stand mixer fitted with the paddle attachment, add the yeast to the 1/2 warm water.
 Add the 2 tsp. of sugar, stir and let stand 5 minutes.

-- When yeast is ready, add the white sugar, baking powder, mace (or nutmeg), shortening, egg, vanilla and 1 cup of the flour and mix together with the paddle attachment on low speed for 1 minute (to break up the shortening).
+- When yeast is ready, add the white sugar, baking powder, mace (or nutmeg), salt, shortening, egg, vanilla and 1 cup of the flour and mix together with the paddle attachment on low speed for 1 minute (to break up the shortening).
 Switch to the kneading hook and add a second cup of the flour and again, mix until combined.
 Knead with the hook, adding small increments of additional flour, as needed, until the dough comes together and cleans the bowl.
+You may not need to use all the flour amount.
 Knead on medium for about 2 minutes more.
 The dough should be smooth and but still a bit moist (but not sticky).

 - Place the dough in an oiled bowl, cover with plastic wrap and set-aside to rise until doubled in size (about 1 hour).

 - Meanwhile, make the blueberry filling.
 Place the blueberries, sugar, lemon juice and flour into a medium bowl.
 Stir to combine and set aside.

 - Prepare an 8x4-inch or 4x10-inch loaf pan by greasing well, then lining the bottom and sides with a piece of parchment paper, letting the parchment overhang the sides by a couple of inches (so you can use the paper overhang as handles to lift the bread out of the pan after it is baked).
 Set aside.